BarKetPlace/attentionmissingdata/README.md

 - The two lines related to (1) compiling `causal_product/causal_product_cpu.cpp` and (2) creating the shared `.so` library are in `causal_product/compile.sh`

 ### Problems
-- Problem compiling the cpp library does not work.
+- Compiling the cpp library does not work.

 ```bash
 cd causal_product